Celestial Eyes: The billboard

 A draft by Cugat; although it almost appears as definitive, with the large celestial eyes already in the foreground, the background appears barren and desolate; it seems to depict the "Valley of Ashes" of the second chapter.

 Several critics, according to Hemingway, suggest that the cover represents the eyes of a faded billboard, which appears in the second chapter of the novel, that were inspired by Cugat.

 The billboard is located in a barren, desolate area, called the "Valley of the Ashes" near the garage of mechanic George Wilson, and perhaps had been exposed to advertise an ophthalmologist of the Queens, New York, Dr. Eckleburg, but later abandoned.

 The description that Fitzgerald performs is very similar to the cover: the gigantic tall eyes still strike at a distance, rest on a nonexistent nose and the city of New York, where he would have had such a study ophthalmologist, is represented in the lower part of the cover.

-The eyes of Doctor T. J. Eckleburg are blue and gigantic — their irises are one yard high.
+But above the gray land and the spasms of bleak dust which drift endlessly over it, you perceive, after a moment, the eyes of Doctor T. J. Eckleburg.
+The eyes of Doctor T. J. Eckleburg are blue and gigantic—their irises are one yard high.
 They look out of no face, but, instead, from a pair of enormous yellow spectacles which pass over a nonexistent nose.
 Evidently, some wild wag of an oculist set them there to fatten his practice in the borough of Queens, and then sank down himself into eternal blindness, or forgot them and moved away.
 But his eyes, dimmed a little by many paintless days, under sun and rain, brood on over the solemn dumping ground.